opendungeon docs

 - A deterministic RPG loop where the same seed can replay the same floor layout and event placement.

-- A local game first, with Supabase-backed account and profile work on the website.
+- A local game first, with optional website profile and invite pages.

 - A multiplayer direction that starts with CLI-hosted local sessions before browser-hosted realtime play.

-- A contributor-friendly local multiplayer flow where multiple guest sessions can run on one laptop from different terminal tabs or apps.
+- A one-laptop multiplayer flow where multiple guest sessions can run from different terminal tabs or apps.

 Current shape